Bank of Baroda auctions chairs, water dispenser after liquidation

 Read also: Stanbic Bank ‘takes over’ Baroda’s customers

-In a public notice published in the Wednesday edition of the Daily Graphic newspaper, Bank of Baroda Ghana said it was selling its motor car, chairs,
+In a public notice published in the Wednesday edition of the Daily Graphic newspaper, Bank of Baroda Ghana said it was selling its motor car, chairs, chairs, sofa set, tables, cash safe deposit vault, cash counting machine and fire extinguishers, among others.

-The notice asked interested persons to visit its branches for inspection between
+The notice asked interested persons to visit its branches for inspection between and from February 20 to February 22.

 It said those interested should send the quotes in sealed envelopes and submit to its branches.